scala/scala3/docs/docs/reference/contextual-implicit/instance-defs.md

 Implicit instances define "canonical" values of given types that can be synthesized by the compiler.
-Typically, such values are used as evidence for constraints in [given clauses](./inferable-params.html).
+Typically, such values are used as arguments to [given clauses](./inferable-params.html).
 Example:
 ```scala
 trait Ord[T] {
   def compare(x: T, y: T): Int